 Education leads to improved employment opportunities, but the Danish system for now has been too inflexible and non-inclusive to follow the development of the youth generations.

-With several governmental initiatives and reforms and economic prosperity, too many people remain disconnected.
 The employment system and local public services have been characterised by bureaucracy, a lack of meaningful support, and insufficient coordination between actors, why the new employment reform has i.e. removed the criteria for a job center and citizens’ needs now outweigh procedural requirements.